Roblox-Developers/Guides/Roblox Developers Server Rules.md

 :three: **No spam, NSFW or generally obnoxious content.**
 Slowmode is enabled in some channels to help with this, but it’s not a perfect system.
 Repeatedly posting the same message even in these channels will result in a warn.

+Exception
+Our #mature-chat channel allows for 16+ material.
+This is a looser version of chat and should be used whenever you are unsure if your conversation is too NSFW.
+You may post:

+- Characters with partial nudity, such as characters in swimsuits (do not post photos of real people).
+- Suggestive emojis, such as portraits of blushing anime characters.
+- More excessive swearing.
+- Anything that Discord allows that is within a Mature ESRB rating.

 :four: **Use channels for their intended use.** Don’t talk in #cool-creations, #deleted-channel, #requesting, #deleted-channel, #deleted-channel. **Do not DM other members for help**, even staff, unless granted permission by that person.
 Don’t ask for help in #chat, don’t post your epic memes in #new-members.
 If you have a question about a channel, feel free to ask a staff member.